Tuition & Financial Aid

-General Deadline: The deadline to apply for financial aid is 2 weeks after you receive your acceptance letter from the Loyola High School Admissions Office.
+- The general deadline to apply for financial aid is two (2) weeks after receiving notice of acceptance to Loyola High School.

-Parents who apply prior to December 15 will receive an answer from the Bursary Committee by January 31.
+- All those who apply for financial aid after being accepted (but by December 15) will receive an answer from the Bursary Committee by January 31.

 II.
 Returning Students

-The deadline for the online submission is March 11.
+The deadline for the online submission is by the end of Spring Break in accordance with the school's calendar.
 The Bursary Committee will inform the family of its decision by early June.